jharmn/api-standards/api-style-guide.md

 ## Sub-Resource Singleton
 This approach is usually used as a means to reduce the size of a resource, when use cases support the segmentation of a large resource into smaller resources.
 In scenarios where a resource has a one-to-one relationship to a single resource, representing that relationship will look different than a collection.

-When a sub-resource is a one-to-one relationship with the parent resource, the name should be a singluar noun.
+When a sub-resource is a one-to-one relationship with the parent resource, the name should be a singular noun.
 As often as possible, that single resource should always be present (i.e. does not respond with 404).

 The sub-resource should be owned by the parent resource; otherwise this sub-resource should probably be promoted to its own resource collection, and relationships represented with sub-resource collections in the other direction.
 Sub-resource singletons should not duplicate a resource from another collection.